Open-EO/openeo.org/documentation/1.0/qgis/index.md

 (so the one with the subgraph as attribute) to the selected argument (see screenshot "data" argument).
 Note that the sub process graph also needs to have at least one result node.

-## Tab3: Services
+## Service Management
-The "Services" tab lists all of your [secondary web services](https://openeo.org/documentation/1.0/glossary.html#data-processing-modes) at the backend.
+The "Services" tab lists all of your [secondary web services](../glossary.html#data-processing-modes) at the backend.
 In openEO a secondary service has a process graph like a job, but depending on the service type it is possible for the user to change the viewing extent dynamically.
 The first two columns shows the title, the description and the date and time it got created at the backend.